eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 <h1 class="entry-subtitle">Diving into the SRA abyss</h1>
-Access to data remains a major hurdle for reproducibility in science despite the increased availability of large-scale repositories for online data storage, and even journal policies that require data archiving.
+Access to data remains a major hurdle for reproducibility in science today despite the increased availability of large-scale repositories for online data storage, and even journal policies that require data archiving.
-And this is particularly true for genomic sequence data.
-Uploading it is confusing and difficult and so people just don't do it, and journals don't enforce their stated policies.
+Here I try to make an argument for archiving data in the SRA through demonstration of the `sratools` wrapper from the `ipyrad.analysis` tools, which makes it easy and elegant to download data from the SRA when working in Python/Jupyter.

-There are many reasons for not submitting data to SRA, but the most common reason is that it's a totally *time-consuming and soul-crushing exercise*.
+There are many reasons for not using the SRA and instead dumping data on a generic archive like DRYAD, chief among them being that uploading data to SRA is a totally *time-consuming and soul-crushing exercise*.
 It requires entering pages upon pages of meta-data by hand into arcane web forms or spread-sheets to define numerous objects that are continually referenced by